NJ fire department mourns firefighter killed in head-on crash

 The firefighter was described as a salt of the Earth kind of guy, a 24/7 volunteer who grew up in Lambertville.
 Two sons followed him into the service.

 "His spirit lives on through his sons Mark Leary Jr. and Collin Leary who are also members of the District.
-Mark was always willing to help you no matter the circumstances, and often stepped up to the plate when nobody else would," the Lambertville Fire Department said.
+Mark was always willing to help you no matter the circumstances, and often stepped up to the plate when nobody else would," the Lambertville Fire Department said in the Facebook post.

 Anyone who may have witnessed the crash is asked to contact Detective Louis Vastola at 609-737-3100 ext.
 5320. .